spockele/palila_gui/README.md

 ### The audio question types:
 - ```Text```: Just text, no question.
-  - Requires no additional input.
+  - Requires no additional inputs.
 - ```AudioMC```: Multiple choice question with buttons.
   - Requires: ```choices = <string>, <string>, ...``` -> Defines the choice buttons.
   - Recommended limit of 4-5 choices.
 - ```NumScale```: Rating question with an integer numerical scale.
-  - Requires:\
+  - Requires the following arguments:\
     ```min = <integer>``` -> Defines the minimum value of the scale.\
     ```max = <integer>``` -> Defines the minimum value of the scale.
   - Recommended range: ```4 <= (max - min) <= 10```